Local Acts, Global Consequence: Dr. Martina Morris presents to the NIH

 The colors of the edges indicate the relative number of concurrent (red) vs. monogamous (blue) transmissions along the infection path.
 We leave all the infecting ties in viz in order to show the growth of the transmission path.
 At the very end, the visualization transforms to an infection tree view with generation time as the vertical axis.

-2 Responses to “Local Acts, Global Consequence: Dr. Martina Morris presents to the NIH”
+2 thoughts on “Local Acts, Global Consequence: Dr. Martina Morris presents to the NIH”

 Leave a Reply